-- o When there are poor soil conditions on-site (e.g., rooting restrictions, low nutrient and organic matter status), growth of forest vegetation may be reduced or limited, which may create an opportunity for weed species, many of which rely on shallow root systems, to take advantage of the lack of competition to establish themselves (Small et al., 2018); note that resource availability can change the competitive dynamics between species and impact the outcome of competition depending on the species involved (Buss et al., 2018). - Previous weed control on the site. - o Previous attempts at control demonstrate proactive efforts on the part of the operator to control weeds. - Weed populations that persist over time even with weed control can still be considered to be controlled as per the Weed Control Act if their growth and spread are inhibited, as discussed above. - Negative consequences of continued weed control. - Damage and mortality of desirable native vegetation from herbicide overspray, particularly as a result of broadcast spraying. - o Impacts to ecological recovery.
+- Previous weed control on the site that demonstrate proactive efforts on the part of the operator to control weeds. - Negative consequences of continued weed control. - Damage and mortality of desirable native vegetation from herbicide overspray, particularly when broadcast spraying. - Impacts to ecological recovery.
 Direct effects of herbicide include the reduction in cover and species richness of non-target vegetation species, impacts to soil microbial communities, and potential toxic effects to wildlife.
-The removal of native forbs, shrubs or trees impacts the composition, structure and function of the plant community and can alter the successional pathway of the site as a whole, which then has impacts on wildlife forage, habitat provision and biodiversity (Alberta Sustainable Resource Development, 2004; Helander et al., 2012; Miller and Miller, 2004;).
+The removal of native forbs, shrubs or trees impacts the composition, structure and function of the plant community and can alter the successional pathway of the site as a whole, which then has impacts on wildlife forage, habitat provision and biodiversity (Alberta Sustainable Resource Development, 2004; Helander et al., 2012; Miller and Miller, 2004). - Damage caused by repeated re-entry to the site to conduct weed control. - Risk of continual spreading of weed seeds via equipment used to access the site and conduct weed control.